khwang0/COMP2026-2122PA3/readme.md

 ## Jail

-A player moves to a Jail cell does nothing.
+A player moves to a Jail cell (visiting) does nothing.

 ## Goto Jail

 A player moves to a Goto Jail cell will be directly move to the Jail Cell which is at `Gameboard.JAIL_POSITION` position of the cell.
 The player cannot get $2000 because of passing by the Home cell.
-The player then will need to suspend for a turn (can't move) during the imprisonment.
+The player then will need to suspend for a turn (can't move) during the imprisonment. *Note: a person in jail can still receive rent.*

 ## Chance and Community Chest